 - Place the flour in a large bowl.
-Add the eggs, one or two at a time and whisk well.
-Add the milk and whisk until smooth.
+Add the eggs, one or two at a time and mix well.
+Add the milk and mix until smooth.
 Cover the bowl and leave to rest for about 15 minutes.

 - In the meantime, grate the zucchini finely.
 Squeeze them by the handful to release the extra liquid.
-Give the zucchini to the pancake batter, add the crumbled feta cheese, the parsley garlic paste (or the grated garlic and chopped herbs or the pesto) and adjust the taste with salt, pepper and some nutmeg.
+Add to the pancake batter, add the crumbled feta cheese, grated garlic and finely chopped herbs (or pesto) and adjust the taste with salt, pepper and some nutmeg.
 Taste the batter to make sure you have enough salt.

 - Keep warm while you cook the other three pancakes.

 - Serve immediately with a green or tomato-onion salad.